The cold, insidious rise of Winter will be the theme of our next show.

 A life in Be Happy Theatre is a demanding one: we are not paid a huge amount for each show that we do and the work often involves us having to travel away from home for long periods of time.
 During these down-periods it’s important for us to take stock of where we are and where we’re going, this is a key part of our growth and greatly aids the creative process.

 The seasons have changed since our time away here in Britain.
 Thanks to the unusually balmy October that we were treated to, the sudden onset of Winter has come as a bit of a shock to us.
-One minute it felt like the warm evenings would keep stretching on forever – the next we were hurrying for the thermostats and woolly jumpers.
+One minute what is forex trading it felt like the warm evenings would keep stretching on forever – the next we were hurrying for the thermostats and woolly jumpers.

 The bite of the first winter’s night took us all by surprise, but it also has us feeling distinctly apprehensive.